 A soft skill, on the other hand, is the ability to get along well with all the people with whom they interact.

-Below is a list of the most important soft skills that every developer should possess in 2019.
+Below is a list of the most important soft skills that every developer should possess in 2021.
 It also includes a detailed explanation of those skills and how they can make a programmer a perfect fit for your software company.

 Problem-solving skills and critical thinking

 If you take a step back and look at software development from a broader perspective, you'll realize that it really is about solving complex problems.

 If you're putting together an engineering team, look for developers who can challenge themselves to solve a complex problem.
 Ones who motivate themselves to think creatively and come up with unorthodox approaches.

 A critical thinker will be aware of the problem they're facing and understand that it has more possible solutions.
 They will assess those solutions and proceed with selecting the one that will work the best.

 Whether a developer has a full-time role or works remotely, they should be able to communicate efficiently with other people.
-Other people include users, project managers, or other team members.
+Other people include users, project managers, or team members.

 Especially if your company allows remote work, you have to ensure that the developer possesses the skills to speak to others in different situations or settings.

 Instead of saying: "I am the developer and this is how I do things", they should try to acknowledge the client's idea but suggest a better way of doing things in a polite and professional way.

 Many times, their work will demand developers to interact using written communication.
 Concise written skills are crucial for the programmer to have the ability to put their thoughts in writing precisely.

 People and interpersonal skills

 At the end of the day, you might have the best coder working on your project, but it amounts to little if they don't work well with other members of the team.

-When putting together a software engineering team, first you may want to check if the team members can have conversations with each other, if each member can efficiently interact with others, or if they think together as a group.
+When putting together a software engineering team, you may want to check if the team members can have conversations with each other, if each member can efficiently interact with others, or if they think together as a group.